 Part 2: Premium Tax Credit Claim and Reconciliation of Advance Payment of Premium Tax Credit

 Line 9.
 Did you Meet Certain Requirements that would affect your calculation?
-If you share a policy, got married, or want to use an alternative calculation due to a life circumstance, you won’t use the standard calculation methods and will instead follow the instructions on page 8.
+If you share a policy, got married, or want to use an alternative calculation due to a life circumstance, you won’t use the standard calculation methods and will instead follow the alternative calculation instructions.

 Line 11-23.
 Calculating APTC Owed Amounts.
 You’ll fill out the chart of Premium amounts and assistance per month as seen below.
 All of this information can be found on form 1095 or will require calculations.
 See page 9 of the instructions for details.

 Line 24.
 Total Premium Tax Credit.
 E is what your allowed Premium Tax Credit was.
 The total from E column of line 11 or combined totals of all E columns of lines 12 – 23.